From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 As you can see, no matter how obvious your keyword research needs might be at the start of building out your campaign, they become more complicated as you begin to scale your ad groups and reduce wasted ad spend.
 Having an agency handle your PPC management services can help ensure things like this are looked after routinely, to help save you money.

 When you hear audience research talked about in online advertising, it is often within the scope of scaling social media ads on Facebook and Instagram.
 There are options within Google Ads and Bing Ads for audience targeting as well though.

 Let's go over a little history on audience research and targeting within the Facebook Ads platform.

-In years past, paid advertising managers relied heavily on building out their own custom audiences within Facebook.
+In years past, PPC experts relied heavily on building out their own custom audiences within Facebook.
 After all, one of the most attractive features of the Facebook Ads platform was the data it collected on its users, which advertisers lined up to exploit.

 As time went on, data privacy and machine learning both had an impact on custom audiences.

 When Apple released its iOS 14.5 update, they included a pop up message that allowed users to easily opt out of personalized ad tracking.
 This had a negative impact on Facebook's ability to track user behavior on mobile devices.
 In fact, it even affected the accuracy of ad attribution reporting.

 Then came improvements to their machine learning algorithms, which greatly diminished the need for custom audiences and lookalike audiences for most advertisers.
 Their algorithm has become so good at understanding your ideal audience that you typically do more harm than good by choosing your own interest-based targeting.